aaaaus/survey-shark-backend/HOWTO.md

 - Once project is pushed to Heroku, it will install server dependencies and run 'Heroku-postbuild'; here we can tell it to install client dependencies and run 'npm run build'

 - Add to scripts within sever's package.json file: `"heroku-postbuild": "NPM_CONFIG_PRODUCTION=false npm install --prefix client && npm run build --prefix client"`

+- NOTE TO SELF - when pushing to heroku master, the build was failing; updating node in 'package.json' to latest version (10.15.3 at time of writing) fixed issue (Heroku will download that version to build app)